cjacker/opensource-toolchain-esp8266/README.md

 git submodule update --init --recursive --progress
 ```

+You can also use the release version as you like, as this tutorial written, the latest stable release is v3.0.5

 And since all python script in Non-OS SDK is python2, you should fix the python version issue as:
 ```
 sed -i "s/@python /@python2 /g" ~/esp/ESP8266_NONOS_SDK/Makefile
 ```

 Not like ESP8266_RTOS_SDK, it doesn't support 'out-of-sdk' projects, you have to put your project at SDK dir, for example, use `blink-nonos` demo in this repo as example, you should put it to `~/esp/ESP8266_NONOS_SDK` dir.
 ```